gmacario/easy-build/build-yocto-genivi/README.md

 build@f49b57277afb:~/shared/my-genivi-build$
 ```

+#### Troubleshooting

-In case the build fails, you may try to clean the offending tasks, as in the following example:
+In case the build fails you may try to clean the offending tasks, as in the following example:

     $ bitbake -c cleansstate cairo

-then invoke `bitbake intrepid-image` again.
+then invoke `bitbake <genivi_release>-image` again.

 ### Running the created images with QEMU inside the container